 Plumbing Inspection Supervisor: Jim White

 WSSC Water Plumbing and Gasfitting Regulations (Code) require that a WSSC Water licensed plumber/gasfitter perform most major plumbing projects within Prince George's or Montgomery Counties.
 This requirement is in place to protect you the homeowner.
-The WSSC works to ensure that installations meet minimum Code requirements for safety, durability, and longevity.
+WSSC Water works to ensure that installations meet minimum Code requirements for safety, durability, and longevity.
 Examples of work that must be performed by a WSSC Water licensee are: construction of a new home; water/sewer service line repairs and replacements; interior re-pipes; all gas work such as furnace replacements and gas water heater replacements.
 Section 106.11 of Code for Plumbing Work by Homeowners.
 The best way to find a reputable plumber is by word-of-mouth.
 Once you have selected a plumber, he/she should provide you with their WSSC Water license number.
 To verify their license status, you may call WSSC Water's Licensing Office, at (301) 206-8588.
 A few words of advice:

 ALWAYS INQUIRE BEFORE YOU HIRE